RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 # Step 2: Colour the pixels {.activity}

 You could use HTML and CSS to set the background colour of individual pixels, but that would be a slow way to work!
-Instead you're going to add some JavaScript code to colour pixels automatically.
+Instead you're going to add some JavaScript code to colour pixels automatically when you click on them.

-+ In JavaScript, code is placed in `function`s that can be called when we want to run that code.
++ In JavaScript, code is placed in a `function` that can be called when we want to run that code.

 	You're going to create a function called `setPixelColour`